cogdog/truwriter/README.md

 Or you can set the option to **Enable users to choose license** which places the same menu on the writing form so users can choose a license (or set to All Rights Reserved).

-## Customize the Write Form
+## Customize the Writing Form Prompts

 You can  customize the field labels and the descriptions of the form where people submit new pieces of writing to a TRU Writer site.
-On your site navigate to the write form, and activate the Wordpress Customizer from the admin bar.
+On your site navigate to the writer form, and activate the Wordpress Customizer from the admin bar.

 Look for a special section just below **Site Identity** to open:

 ![](images/customizer-writer-tab2.jpg)

-Then from this pane, open "Write Form" tab
+Then from this pane, open "Writing Form Prompts" tab

 ![](images/customizer-writer-form-tab2.jpg)